 What's New in FewClix (for Notes) 4.0?

-- Amount of time spent with FewClix and time saved (in comparison with IBM Notes’ native search)
+- Time saved by FewClix (in comparison with native Notes search)

 - Searches completed that are not possible to do with Notes native search